An In-Depth Look at the Features of DS-5 Debugger

 Making the Toughest Part of Debugging Better

-The DS-5 installation provides utilities such as the Debug Hardware Configuration tool, which uses JTAG for auto-detection of your platform.
+The DS-5 IDE provides utilities such as the Platform Configuration Editor (PCE), which uses JTAG for auto-detection of your platform.
 Whilst modern SoCs will usually require some extra manual configuration, the initial scan will usually uncover several of the debug and trace elements, giving you a head start.

 For cross-triggers, trace generators, sinks and fabric, as well as your own custom IP, we provide an abstraction layer called the Debug and Trace Services Layer (DTSL), which allows you describe these elements with simple Jython scripts.

 However, if you're using an off-the-shelf part, it is likely that there is already a pre-built debug configuration in DS-5.
 This makes the majority of debugging a case of simply connecting to your target board.